Patient-Specific Deep Reinforcement Learning for Automatic Replanning in Head-and-Neck Cancer Proton Therapy: Experiments Results

 \subsection{Plan Quality Comparisons}

-The same $150$-point scoring system used to calculate rewards during DRL training was employed to quantify the plan quality of treatment plans generated for each patient’s new anatomy captured in the rpCT.
-The resulting plan quality scores are presented in Table~\ref{tab:scores}.
-The score for each dosimetric metric of the generated plans are summarized in Appendix~\ref{appndx:complete_results}.
-As shown, both DQN and PPO agents effectively adjusted the priorities of planning objectives, significantly improving the plan quality compared to the initial plans generated using the default priority set.
-Notably, for every case, both agents achieved plans that were comparable to or better than those manually created by a human planner.
-PPO-generated plans consistently achieved the highest quality scores across all cases (mean: $142.74 \pm 5.16$), outperforming both manual plans ($137.20 \pm 5.58$, $p < 0.01$ via paired \textit{t}-test) and DQN-generated plans ($139.78 \pm 6.84$).
-Furthermore, the PPO-generated plans exhibited lower score variability ($\sigma = 5.16$, vs. $6.84$ for manual plans and $6.84$ for DQN-generated plans), indicating enhanced consistency and reliability in adapting to anatomical changes.
+The same $150$-point scoring system used to calculate rewards during DRL training was employed to quantify the plan quality of treatment plans generated for each patient's new anatomy captured in the rpCT.
+To provide comprehensive benchmarking, we evaluated our patient-specific approach against both manual planning and population-based RL baselines.
+The population-based agents were trained on the initial planning CTs of the remaining $10$ patients in our cohort using identical architecture, hyperparameters, and training setup, consistent with conventional clinical practice where models are trained on population data.

+The resulting plan quality scores on the \nth{1} replanning CT are presented in Table~\ref{tab:scores}, with detailed dosimetric metrics summarized in Appendix~\ref{appndx:complete_results}.
+All RL approaches effectively adjusted planning objective priorities, significantly improving plan quality compared to initial plans generated using default priority sets.
+Crucially, patient-specific PPO achieved the highest mean quality score ($141.50 \pm 4.69$), outperforming manual plans ($136.32 \pm 4.79$, $p < 0.01$ via paired \textit{t}-test), population-based PPO ($139.17 \pm 4.83$), patient-specific DQN($139.59 \pm 5.50$), and population-based DQN ($134.52 \pm 8.64$).
+Furthermore, the patient-specific PPO-generated plans exhibited lower score variability ($\sigma = 4.69$), indicating enhanced consistency and reliability in adapting to anatomical changes compared to all other methods.

+Overall, patient-specific agents matched or exceeded manual plans in all cases, with PPO achieving the highest score in $7$ out of $8$ patients.
+Beyond manual benchmarks, patient-specific agents significantly outperformed population-based agents in $14$ of the $16$ comparisons (across all patients and algorithms), underscoring the clear advantages of personalized adaptation over generalized models, especially when handling unique anatomical changes.